andromeda/lya/README.md

 Mailing lists: [Commits](lya-commits@googlegroups.com) | [Discussion](lya-discuss@googlegroups.com)

 Lya is an analysis framework for Node.js.
 Use Lya to identify and address vulnerabilities, bottlenecks, and errors.
+Unlike alternatives, Lya uses a combination of static _and_ dynamic information to draw more meaningful conclusions about data.

 ## How to Use Lya